PandasThumb/pandasthumb.github.io/_posts/2022/2022-12-26-miracles-william-dembski.md

 ---
-title: 'Miracles: William Dembski gets it (mostly) right; Times does not'
+title: 'Miracles: William Dembski gets it (mostly) right; NY Times does not'
-date: '2023-12-26 16:00:00 -06:00'
+date: '2022-12-27 09:06:00 -07:00'
 author: Matt Young
 ---

-The New York Times yesterday ran what I consider a very credulous if not fatuous article, <a href="https://www.nytimes.com/2022/12/24/opinion/miracles-neuroscience-proof.html">How Would You Prove That God Performed a Miracle?</a> by <a href="https://www.nytimes.com/column/molly-worthen">Molly Worthen</a>, an historian who, I thought, had not the foggiest idea how you would do so.
+The New York Times on Sunday ran what I consider a very credulous article, <a href="https://www.nytimes.com/2022/12/24/opinion/miracles-neuroscience-proof.html">How Would You Prove That God Performed a Miracle?</a> by <a href="https://www.nytimes.com/column/molly-worthen">Molly Worthen</a>, an historian who, I thought, had not the foggiest idea how you would do so.
 You may read Jerry Coyne's takedown of her article <a href="https://whyevolutionistrue.com/2022/12/26/nyt-touts-religious-miracles-as-proof-of-god/">here</a>.

 Dr. Worthen lets William Dembski get the last word.
 We have criticized Dr. Dembski seemingly endlessly on this blog, but here I think he's got it essentially right: